 Once you’ve allowed any plastic sealant to set and dry completely, lightly abrade the shower tray to remove the gloss finish and create a key for painting.
 A new coat of paint will remove any traces of the plastic sealant; for surface cracks, several layers of polyurethane paint should be enough to strengthen and protect the tray.

 To ensure the surface is free from dust and dirt before painting, clean thoroughly with a household detergent such as CIF cream cleaner, before thoroughly rinsing and allowing to dry completely.
 Then, apply masking tape to the edges of your shower basin, to ensure a neat, clean finish to your paintwork.

-Choose smooth or textured anti-slip Protectakote UVR paint in a suitable colour to coat your shower basin, to give it a fresh and attractive look.
+Choose smooth or textured anti-slip Protectakote WB (recommended) or Protectakote UVR paint in a suitable colour to coat your shower basin, to give it a fresh and attractive look.
 Reinforced with rubber granules to ensure a non-slip finish and durable design, UVR paint will stand up to wear and tear for years to come.
 Use a textured roller when applying the textured version to ensure an even finish

 Leave to dry until it is tack free to the touch.
 When the surface is completely dry, apply a second layer, and if necessary a third depending on how much wear your shower tray usually receives.
-The brush or roller can if carefull be kept usable sealed in a plastic bag between coats but we would recommend purchasing a second refill for the second coat.
+The brush or roller can, if careful, be kept usable sealed in a plastic bag between coats but we would recommend purchasing a second refill for the second coat.